 The City of Russell has made great strides over the past few years, in our effort to reconstruct our aging infrastructure.
 The City, in partnership with the Kansas Department of Transportation and Kansas Department of Commerce, completed reconstruction of South Highway 281.
 The City was also awarded $600,000 of CDBG funding to reconstruct Lincoln Street from Wisconsin Street to 9th Street and 15th Street from Fossil Street to Kansas Street.
 The total project cost of $1,045,505 was completed in 2019.
-Most recently, the City was awarded $600,000 of CDBG funding to complete the Lincoln Street project from Wisconsin Avenue to Wichita Avenue and from 9th to 10th street, with a total project cost of $1,800,000 scheduled to begin Summer 2021.
+The City is also replaced three bridges throughout the City at a total project cost of $209,905.Most recently, the City was awarded $600,000 of CDBG funding to complete the Lincoln Street project from Wisconsin Avenue to Wichita Avenue and from 9th to 10th street, with a total project cost of $1,800,000 which began Summer 2021 and is nearing completion.
 This is just the beginning of what we hope to accomplish so that the City of Russell will remain a regional center with infrastructure that will allow for growth, development, and sustainability into the future.

 - City of Russell 2022 Budget

 - City of Russell Capital Improvement and Equipment Reserve Plans